AIVA-3112/aivafront/BLOB_STORAGE_INTEGRATION.md

 ## Overview

-When an admin creates a workspace, the system automatically creates a corresponding Azure Blob Storage container for that workspace.
-This allows for organized file storage where each workspace has its own dedicated storage container.
+When an admin creates a workspace, the system automatically creates a corresponding folder within the main Azure Blob Storage container for that workspace.
+This allows for organized file storage where each workspace has its own dedicated storage folder within a single container.

 ## Implementation Details

-### 1. Container Creation
+### 1. Folder Creation

 When a workspace is created:
+1. A "workspace" parent folder is created in the main container
-1. A unique container name is generated using the workspace ID: `workspace-{workspaceId}`
+2. A unique workspace folder is generated using the workspace name and ID: `workspace/{workspaceName}-{workspaceId(first 7 digits)}/`
-2. The container is created in Azure Blob Storage
+3. A placeholder blob is created in the main container to represent the folder
-3. The container name is stored with the workspace data
+4. The folder path is stored with the workspace data
+5. An Azure AI Search index is created for the workspace with the name format: `{workspaceName}-{workspaceId(first 7 digits)}index`

+### 2. File Storage

+When files are uploaded to a workspace:
+1. Files are stored in the main container within the workspace-specific folder
+2. File paths follow the format: `workspace/{workspaceName}-{workspaceId(first 7 digits)}/{fileId}-{originalFileName}`

-### 2. Container Deletion
+### 3. Folder Deletion

 When a workspace is deleted:
-1. The corresponding Azure Blob Storage container is also deleted
+1. The corresponding folder and all files within it are deleted from the main container
-2. All files stored in that container are removed
+2. All files stored in that folder are removed
+3. The associated Azure AI Search index is deleted

 ## Services